go-aah/docs/session.md

   * HMAC Signed session data
   * AES Encrypted session data

-Out-of-the-box aah framework provides `Cookie` and `File` as a Session Store to persist encrypted session data.
+Out-of-the-box aah provides `Cookie` and `File` as a Session Store to persist encrypted session data.
 Also it provides extensible interface `session.Storer` for adapting other storage types; like Key-Value Database, NoSQL Database, and RDBMS.
 For your own store implementation, please refer `session.FileStore`; its very easy.

 Non-cookie store session data is maintained via store interface.
 Only `Session ID` is transmitted over the wire via Cookie.